LPL Financial LLC Boosts Position in JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ)

 LPL Financial LLC raised its stake in JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ – Free Report) by 32.3% during the third quarter, according to its most recent disclosure with the SEC.
 The fund owned 3,640,211 shares of the company’s stock after buying an additional 889,644 shares during the quarter.
 LPL Financial LLC’s holdings in JPMorgan Nasdaq Equity Premium Income ETF were worth $170,835,000 as of its most recent SEC filing.

 A number of other hedge funds also recently added to or reduced their stakes in the stock.
 AE Wealth Management LLC raised its stake in shares of JPMorgan Nasdaq Equity Premium Income ETF by 35.0% during the third quarter.
 AE Wealth Management LLC now owns 501,265 shares of the company’s stock valued at $23,524,000 after purchasing an additional 129,931 shares in the last quarter.
-Mach 1 Financial Group LLC bought a new stake in shares of JPMorgan Nasdaq Equity Premium Income ETF during the third quarter valued at about $3,515,000.
-CWM LLC raised its stake in shares of JPMorgan Nasdaq Equity Premium Income ETF by 91.9% during the third quarter.
-CWM LLC now owns 209,434 shares of the company’s stock valued at $9,829,000 after purchasing an additional 100,286 shares in the last quarter.
-Perigon Wealth Management LLC raised its stake in shares of JPMorgan Nasdaq Equity Premium Income ETF by 5.8% during the second quarter.
-Perigon Wealth Management LLC now owns 7,303 shares of the company’s stock valued at $353,000 after purchasing an additional 402 shares in the last quarter.
-Finally, Masso Torrence Wealth Management Inc. raised its stake in shares of JPMorgan Nasdaq Equity Premium Income ETF by 1.3% during the third quarter.
-Masso Torrence Wealth Management Inc. now owns 34,936 shares of the company’s stock valued at $1,640,000 after purchasing an additional 444 shares in the last quarter.
+Mach 1 Financial Group LLC bought a new stake in JPMorgan Nasdaq Equity Premium Income ETF in the third quarter worth about $3,515,000.
+CWM LLC increased its stake in JPMorgan Nasdaq Equity Premium Income ETF by 91.9% in the 3rd quarter.
+CWM LLC now owns 209,434 shares of the company’s stock worth $9,829,000 after purchasing an additional 100,286 shares in the last quarter.
+Perigon Wealth Management LLC increased its stake in JPMorgan Nasdaq Equity Premium Income ETF by 5.8% in the 2nd quarter.
+Perigon Wealth Management LLC now owns 7,303 shares of the company’s stock worth $353,000 after purchasing an additional 402 shares in the last quarter.
+Finally, Masso Torrence Wealth Management Inc. increased its stake in JPMorgan Nasdaq Equity Premium Income ETF by 1.3% in the 3rd quarter.
+Masso Torrence Wealth Management Inc. now owns 34,936 shares of the company’s stock worth $1,640,000 after purchasing an additional 444 shares in the last quarter.

 JPMorgan Nasdaq Equity Premium Income ETF Cuts Dividend